Positioning Concept

 But if you want a website that converts real buyers — not impresses other marketers — then clarity is the only strategy that works.

-Why Most Websites Fail
+Why Websites Fail

 They're built to impress the business owner, not to convert the buyer.
 The homepage is full of Fake Smart Marketing.
 The services page describes what the company does, not what the customer gets.
 The CTA says "Contact Us" instead of telling someone exactly what happens next.